 Once the process of detaching the SSD has completed, the FuzeDrive software is still necessary to ensure the data can be read from the drive by the operating system i.e. you must leave the FuzeDrive software installed.

-If you wish to remove the FuzeDrive altogether, then you will require a data migration tool such as Macrium Reflect (free version available) or Paragon's Migrate OS software.
+If you are using a version prior to v1.6 or if you want a faster procedure, and you have a drive with sufficient capacity to which you can backup or clone your data, then you will require a data migration tool such as Macrium Reflect (free version available) or Paragon's Migrate OS software.
 The type of migration software matters.
-It must be capable of supporting a migration of a live running OS.
-Migration tools such as Acronis that only support offline migration (at the time of writing), will not work as they reboot the system to either a WinPE or Linux pre-boot environment to do the migration where the FuzeDrive is not recognized.
+It must be capable of supporting a migration of a live running OS (Acronis True Image recently added an "Active cloning" feature, but it is not used by default).
+Tools that only support offline migration will not work as they boot the system to either a WinPE or Linux pre-boot environment to do the migration where the FuzeDrive is not recognized.
+(Note, however, that the FuzeDrive driver could be integrated into an offline tool that is based on WinPE, e.g., Acronis True Image, using the dism tool.
+See the manual for your software.)

 IMPORTANT: The following actions will completely erase the original FuzeDrive and all its contents and is irreversible.
-Ensure the backup drive was created successfully before following the final delete instruction.
+Ensure the backup drive was created successfully before following the delete instruction in step #6.

 The recommended steps to completely remove the FuzeDrive software are as follows: